 2. A colonoscopy does not do much in preventing colon cancer.

 Most colon cancers arise from adenomas or precancerous polyps.
 These polyps progress from small to large, and then from dysplasia, or pre-cancerous changes, to cancer.
 A colonoscopy allows for removal of small pre-cancerous polyps and therefore prevents their development to colon cancer.

 3. I do not necessarily need a colonoscopy.

 Both men and women are at risk for developing polyps and therefore colon cancer.
 Adenomas, or precancerous polyps, can develop in 30 percent of men and 20 percent of women.
 The prevalence of polyps increases with age.
 Therefore even older individuals should keep up with colon cancer screening.
-Colon cancer screening for a normal risk patients should begin at age 50.
+Colon cancer screening for a normal risk patient should begin at age 50.
 African-Americans are at higher risk for colon cancer and should start routine colon cancer screening with a colonoscopy at an earlier age, typically at 45 years old.
 If you have a family history of colon cancer you should speak with your physician about when to begin routine colonoscopy screening.

 4. There is a high rate of complications associated with colonoscopies.

 This is not true.
 Serious harm occurs in only 2.8 per 1000 exams.
 The risk of perforation, or a hole in the bowel, during a screening colonoscopy is 0.01 percent to 0.1 percent.
 The risk of bleeding during removal of large polyps is 1-2 percent, and the risk of death during a colonoscopy is 0.007 percent.